BeresN/SimpleDEX/README.md

 5. Connect your wallet and switch to the **Sepolia Testnet**.

 6. Ensure you have test tokens (Sepolia ETH, mETH and mSEI) in your wallet on Sepolia.
-If not, you'll need to find a faucet or a way to mint/acquire these specific test tokens.
+If not, mint it using faucets below.

 7. Mint Tokens for your wallet, ensure that you have some Sepolia ETH tokens.
 Here is link to faucet [Google Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia)